DLXPlugins/wp-plugin-info-card/readme.txt

 = Advanced examples =

-If the plugin has a wordpress logo (new feature on wp), you can specify its extension (jpg, png or svg) and whether it is a JPG or PNG file, its dimensions (128x128 or 256x256).
-If not, set "logo" to "no" to avoid a 404 error in the console log (cf above explanation).
+If the plugin has a wordpress logo (new feature on wp), you may specify its extension (jpg, png or svg) and whether it is a JPG or PNG file, its dimensions (128x128 or 256x256).
+If not, set "logo" to "no" to avoid a 404 error in the console log (see explanation below).
 `[wp-pic slug="theme-check" logo="128x128.png" align="right" banner="jpg"]`

-You can provide a custom image URL for the front rounded image (175px X 175px), it will overload the "logo" parameter if specified.
-If you know the banner extension (image displaying on the top of the plugin page), you may provide it to avoid a 404 error in the console log (cf above explanation).
+You may provide a custom image URL for the front rounded image (175px X 175px), it will supplant the "logo" parameter if specified.
+If you know the banner extension (image displaying on the top of the plugin page), you may provide it to avoid a 404 error in the console log (see explanation below).
 `[wp-pic slug="wordpress-seo" image="http//www.mywebsite/custom-image.jpg" align="right" margin="0 0 0 20px" banner="png" containerid="download-sexion"]`

-The custom parameter overloads the others (except the "slug") and only returns the value you required.
+The custom parameter supplants the others (except the "slug") and only returns the value you required.
 `[wp-pic slug="wordpress-seo" custom="downloaded"]`